-However, this shall not apply in the case where recipients of an individual report indicate that they do not need it.
+&lt;sup>24 However, this shall not apply in the case where recipients of an individual report indicate that they do not need it.
 Also, if issuing an individual report to clients and beneficiaries is impractical, institutional investors may choose to publicly disclose the information in place of sending a report.

-25 Disclosure of confidential information in asset management is not expected in the report.
+&lt;sup>25 Disclosure of confidential information in asset management is not expected in the report.

-26 Institutional investors are assumed to maintain a clear record of their stewardship activities, including voting
+&lt;sup>26 Institutional investors are assumed to maintain a clear record of their stewardship activities to the extent necessary.